Orbifold Chern classes inequalities and applications: An effective non-vanishing result for threefolds

-The main strategy is to devise an effective lower bound for $\chi(K_Y+H)$ when $Y$ is terminal and $(Y,H)$ is lc.
-We will then show in Subsection~\ref{subsect:ENV} that we can always reduce to this case.
+The goal of this section is to prove Theorem~\ref{thm:Main}.
+The main point of the strategy is to devise an effective lower bound for $\chi(K_Y+H)$, when $Y$ is terminal (and $(Y,H)$ is lc).
+First we recall the well-known fact that Hizerbruch--Riemann--Roch Theorem holds for locally free sheaves over projective threefolds or surfaces with only mild singularities and, for the reader's convenience, include a short proof.

-\begin{proposition}[Lower bounds for the Euler characteristic of adjoint bundles] Let $X$ be a terminal projective threefold and $D$ an effective divisor.
-Then, the inequality
+\begin{proposition} Let $X$ be a projective variety and $L$ a Cartier divisor on $X$.